mehwishmahar/Smart-Home-Automation-Arduino/README.md

 -The smart door detects when a person approaches and opens automatically for easy access.

 -Other home appliances are controlled similarly using sensors and relays to turn them ON or OFF automatically based on presence or commands.

-The Arduino processes all sensor inputs and controls the devices to make the system smart and convenient.